 Talent development is the subset of talent management that involves building upon your current employees' strengths and capabilities and identifying opportunities to facilitate organizational growth.

 Talent development offers overlapping benefits for your recruitment and succession planning strategy.
-Harnessing an individual's potential to further company goals and outcomes becomes a strategic move towards keeping their legacy insight in the company.
+Harnessing an individual's potential to further the company's goals and outcomes is a strategic move towards keeping their legacy insight within the company.
 Offering an environment where their skills and expertise are honed also boosts employee engagement.

 Here's how:

-- Employees get the chance to learn and expand in their areas of interest.
+- Employees have the opportunity to learn and grow in their areas of interest.
 Having targeted talent development programs builds a pool of trained workers to fill in key roles when other employees or leaders are promoted or step down.

 - According to McKinsey, an overly transactional workplace and lack of growth opportunities are key drivers of employee turnover.
 When you offer employees the opportunity to take on new roles and responsibilities, it promotes employee engagement and retention.
-This also facilitates a healthier bottom line as the cost of replacing an employee usually amounts to nearly half of their annual salary.
+This also supports a healthier bottom line, as the cost of replacing an employee typically amounts to nearly half their annual salary.

-- Talent development also serves as a powerful recruitment tool, with 90% of job applicants stating they’re likely to apply at companies offering additional growth and employee training opportunities.
+- Talent development also serves as a powerful recruitment tool, with 90% of job applicants saying they're more likely to apply to companies that offer additional growth and employee training opportunities.

 What Is a Talent Development Strategy?

-A talent development strategy is an adaptable system of nurturing your company’s human assets.
-This is achieved through continuous efforts of identifying, training, and advancing suitable employees to achieve organizational goals while helping them advance in their careers.
+A talent development strategy is an adaptable system of nurturing your company's human assets.
+This is achieved through continuous efforts to identify, train, and develop suitable employees to achieve organizational goals while helping them advance in their careers.

-It also involves analyzing and measuring progress at each step when implementing the strategy to ensure you’re investing your efforts in the right workers to help your business succeed.
+It also involves analyzing and measuring progress at each step of the strategy's implementation to ensure you're investing your efforts in the right workers to help your business succeed.

 The best talent development strategies generally meet the following criteria: